naitzabez/5axis-robot-arm/readme.md

-Bachelors thesis project, TIEDB programme at KTH
+Bachelors thesis project, TIEDB programme at KTH.

  This project is under a MIT Lisence.

 CAD: